High School Musical 2: Plot

+Meanwhile, Sharpay forces Kelsi to re-arrange "You Are the Music in Me" into an up-tempo number which she and Troy rehearse.
+Seeing the staff members rehearse their number, she orders Fulton to ban all junior staff members from the talent show.
+Gabriella confronts Sharpay about her manipulation, quits, and leaves Troy ("Gotta Go My Own Way").

-At Sharpay's supposed instruction, Ryan gives Troy a new song to learn moments before the show.
-As Troy goes onstage, he asks Sharpay why she switched the song, and Sharpay is shocked to find that her brother tricked her.
-Troy performs the song ("Everyday") and reunites with Gabriella as the Wildcats joins them onstage, while Sharpay presents Ryan with the award for the talent show.
-After the talent show, the Wildcats go to the golf course to enjoy the fireworks ("You Are the Music In Me (Reprise)") and everyone in Lava Springs celebrates the end of summer with a pool party the next day ("All for One").
+The other Wildcats are furious with Troy for his callous treatment and he resolves to make things right ("Bet on It").
+Troy gets his old job back, barring him from singing in the talent show unless Sharpay lifts the restriction, which she reluctantly does.
+Ryan gives Troy a new song to learn moments before the show, "Everyday" which he sings with Gabriella as the Wildcats join them onstage.
+Sharpay presents Ryan with the award for the talent show.
+The Wildcats go to the golf course to enjoy the fireworks ("You Are the Music In Me (Reprise)"), Troy and Gabriella finally successfully kiss, and everyone at Lava Springs celebrates the end of summer with a pool party the next day ("All for One").